• Recipe Index

 • Heat the oil in a wok or frying pan and gently fry the onions, celery, grated carrots and garlic until they start to soften.

 • Add the beef mince and stirfry until the mince is crumbly and no longer pink.
 Make sure the mince is all separated with no lumps.
-Season with 1 teaspoon of salt and half a teaspoon of ground black pepper.
+Season to taste with 1 teaspoon of salt and half a teaspoon of ground black pepper (optional).

 • Mix in the thyme, paprika, Worcestershire sauce, tomato puree, canned tomatoes, red wine and stock.
 Stir well and bring to the boil.

-• Cover the pan with a lid, turn the heat down to a simmer and leave for 1 and a half hours to 2 hours until nicely thickened.
+• Cover the pan with a lid, turn the heat down to a simmer and leave for 1 to 1½ hours until nicely thickened.
 Stir occasionally to prevent the sauce from sticking to the bottom of the saucepan.
 If the sauce hasn't thickened sufficiently, remove the lid for the last 10 minutes or so to allow some of the liquid to evaporate.

 Macaroni and cheese

 • Bring a saucepan of water to the boil, season with salt (optional) and cook the pasta for the time given on the packet.
-Drain the pasta through a colander.
+Drain the pasta through a colander and rinse with cold water to stop the cooking process.
+Set aside until needed.

 • While the pasta is cooking, melt the butter in a large saucepan and then remove it from the heat and stir in the cornflour.
 Make sure you get all the lumps out.